germangar/algorizer/README.md

 **What does it do:**
 It connects to crypto exchanges using the CCXT library and downloads the required historical data[1].
 It saves it in cache and keeps updating it every time it's launched.
 It runs a backtest of your script on it, and then (if ordered to) it continues running it in realtime, casting webhook alerts to a webhook service (Like [my own free webhook script](https://github.com/germangar/whook)).

 [1] It does not require an API key.
-Not all exchanges provide historical data.
+Note: Not all exchanges provide historical data.
 If it fails try another exchange.

 Strategies can be multi-timeframe.
 Trades can be oneway or hedged.
 It takes into account the fees cost by fetching them from the exchange.